 These definitions can be misunderstood and there are some exceptions.

-Is it true that a proper name has no meaning?
+Is it true that a proper noun has no meaning?

 Do common nouns always refer to general categories?